Museum of the Home: History

 The Metropolitan Public Gardens Association contributed to the funding for the acquisition of the former almshouses and garden by Shoreditch Metropolitan Council, and the MPGA's landscape gardener Fanny Wilkinson laid out the garden in 1900–01.

-In 1911 the Ironmongers' Company decided the area had become too dangerous for pensioners, moved them to the country, and sold the buildings to the London County Council (LCC).
+In 1911, the Ironmongers' Company decided the area had become too dangerous for pensioners, moved them to the country, and sold the buildings to the London County Council (LCC).

 Museum

-The museum opened on 2 April 1914.
+1914 – 2018: Geffrye Museum

 When the LCC took over the site to create the Geffrye Museum, Wilkinson's design was replaced with a new layout.
 The area was a centre of the furniture trade, so it was decided to establish a reference collection of furniture and interiors to inspire the manufactures.
+The museum opened on 2 April 1914.

-When furniture production moved away the focus of the museum shifted to a younger audience, particularly school children.
+When furniture production moved away, the focus of the museum shifted to a younger audience, particularly school children.
 The curator between 1935 and 1940, Marjorie Quennell, introduced rooms furnished as at a series of historical times.
-In the latter part of the 20th century it was run by the Inner London Education Authority (ILEA).

-Following the abolition of ILEA, the museum became a charitable trust in 1991.
+In the latter part of the 20th century it was run by the Inner London Education Authority (ILEA).nFollowing the abolition of ILEA, the museum became a charitable trust in 1991.

-In 1992 a herb garden was opened on a formerly derelict site to the north of the building, partly funded again by the MPGA, which then awarded the herb garden its London Spade Award in 1992.
+In 1992, a herb garden was opened on a formerly derelict site to the north of the building, partly funded again by the MPGA, which then awarded the herb garden its London Spade Award in 1992.

-The museum expanded in 1998 with the opening of a horseshoe-shaped extension designed by Branson Coates Architecture, providing space to add a 20th Century exhibition, shop and education rooms.
+In 1998, the museum expanded with the opening of a horseshoe-shaped extension designed by Branson Coates Architecture, providing space to add a 20th Century exhibition, shop and education rooms.